isxuowo/mcwiki/API.md

 # Tips
 ***
 * While your free to create any content in an add on if you want, it’s generally better to avoid overlapping content for performance reasons.
 Check out the Todo page for a list of planned features.
+* Need an API hook or think that something should be added to the API?
+Please post a suggestion in the issue tracker.